 - Macroeconomic effects of financial market developments

 This course is part of the prestigious part-time Master in Finance program, conducted in English on Fridays and Saturdays on Campus Westend.
 It offers a valuable opportunity to network and gain expertise without committing to a full degree program.
 As the number of seats is limited, we recommend to register early.
-If you’re a GBS alumni, explore our attractive alumni discount options.
+If you're a GBS or Goethe University alumni, explore our attractive alumni discount options.

 Duration